I-sty/bee-cycle_flutter/README.md

 # BeeCycle in Flutter

-The original idea was developed in a hackathlon in Kotlin for Android, see the original project: https://github.com/helod91/bee-cycle
+The original idea was developed in a hackathon in Kotlin for Android, see the original project: https://github.com/helod91/bee-cycle

 The goal of my project is to move native android code to Flutter.